Healthcare Serial Killers

 Compulsive Behavior

 The repetitive nature of serial killing can also be a form of compulsive behavior.
 The act of killing may become an addiction, with the perpetrator experiencing a temporary sense of relief or satisfaction that drives them to continue their murderous acts.
+In the transcripts I read of interviews with Cullen, he confessed that he killed people on average once a month for 17 years There were too many to count, he said.

 Healthcare Serial Killers Case Studies